-A good part of our user base employs Syncovery for online backup.
+A good part of our user base employs Syncovery for online backup and cloud storage.
 The data is compressed and encrypted and then uploaded to servers in a data center.
-Online Backup has been popular since the 90′s – long before the term Cloud Computing was coined.
+Online Backup has been popular since the 90’s – long before the term Cloud Computing was coined.

 Syncovery just provides the software – the choice for a specific storage provider is made by the customer.
 You can pick almost any storage you want, because most types of online storage can be accessed via these standard Internet protocols:

 You can upload to as well as download from these sites.
-Additional services will be supported in the future.
+Additional services are added regularly.

 To set up a backup job over the Internet, have your access details for the online storage ready and follow these steps:

 - choose your local data folder on the left-hand side

 - click the Internet button on the right-hand side

 - choose the Protocol to use and specify the folder, user name and password

 - click OK to make some more settings in the profile

 - under “Zip/Encryption”, choose: “ZIP Each File Individually”